César Sousa

-César Fernando Simões de Sousa (born 20 May 2000) is a professional footballer who plays as a midfielder.
-Born in Portugal, he represents the Angola national team.
+César Fernando Simões de Sousa (born 20 May 2000) is a professional footballer who plays as a midfielder for Portuguese Liga 3 club Atlético CP.
+Born in Portugal, he plays for the Angola national team.

 Playing career

-Sousa began his senior career with the reserve B-SAD B in the 2020-21 season.
+Sousa began his senior career with the reserve B-SAD B in the 2020–21 season.
 He ended up captaining the side, and earned a call up to the senior B-Sad team.
 He made his professional debut with B-SAD in a 1–1 Primeira Liga loss to S.C.
 Braga on 11 April 2021.
 On 6 August 2021, he signed a professional contract with the club until 2025.